Abstracts can be submitted via the online Abstract Submission Services only. Abstracts sent by fax or email will not be accepted.

-If you do not click on the submit button (Step 4 of the abstract submission service), your abstract/case will be saved in Draft Status.
+If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
 You will then be able to review it and submit it at a later time (but only before the deadline).

-Note that, withdrawals are still accepted after the submission deadline but abstracts/cases may still appear in publications.
-All abstract/case withdrawal requests must be received in writing (via e-mail) by March 2019 to avoid publications.
+If you want to withdraw an abstract already submitted, please notify us as quickly as possible at firstname.lastname@example.org stating the title and number of the abstract to be withdrawn.
+Note that, withdrawals are still accepted after the submission deadline but abstracts may still appear in publications.
+All abstract withdrawal requests must be received in writing (via e-mail) by April 2020 to avoid printed publications.

 Maximum 200 characters typed in lower-case letters, except for abbreviations and study names.
 Please be careful that your title might be truncated if you copy and paste it into the field.
 Do not include authors, institutions, city names, trademarks and abbreviations in the title.

 At the time of abstract submission, the submitter must select one single topic to index the abstract.

 It is important to carefully select the best matching topic as this choice will determine under which area the abstract will be reviewed and graded.